rrozema12/SalaryClassifier/README.md

 For manipulating a 2d array (table).

 ### homework_util.py
 Put functions in here that are specific to a homework assignment.
-If you ask yourself the question "Would I need this in a personal project?" and you say "no", then put it in `homework_util`.
-Don't abuse this.
-Be more general if you can.

 ### naive_bayes.py
 This is the naive_bayes module.
-Duh?

 ### knn.py
-Contains functions pertaining to knn
+Contains functions pertaining to KNN

 ### classifier_util.py
 This is utilities that can apply to any classifier.
 For example: accuracy,